perazz/fitpack/README.md

 The functions are modernized and translated from the original Fortran77 code [FITPACK](http://www.netlib.org/dierckx) by Paul Dierckx.
 The starting code used the double precision version of FITPACK distributed with [scipy](http://www.scipy.org).

-An object-oriented interface wrapper is also being built:
+An object-oriented interface wrapper was also built.
+A C/C++ interface is also being built.

 ### 1D Spline interpolators: